zhangyilang/Fast-Meta-Learning/README.md

 # Fast-Meta-Learning

 Welcome to Fast-Meta-Learning!
 This repository is dedicated to accelerating the implementation of meta-learning algorithms through **parallel** adaptation for a batch of tasks.
-Unlike to existing repos (e.g., [maml](https://github.com/cbfinn/maml), [MAML-PyTorch](https://github.com/dragen1860/MAML-Pytorch), …) that conduct task-adaptation **sequentially**, this implementation is able to achieve `batch_size` times speedup leveraging parallel processing, albeit at the cost of consuming `batch_size` times more GPU memory.
+Compared to existing repos (e.g., [maml](https://github.com/cbfinn/maml), [MAML-PyTorch](https://github.com/dragen1860/MAML-Pytorch), …) that conduct task-adaptation **sequentially**, this implementation is able to achieve `batch_size` times speedup leveraging parallel processing, albeit at the cost of consuming `batch_size` times more GPU memory.

 ## 🌟Features🌟